qrzn23/min/wip/magick/content.md

 (act) of “God”, that is, of himself.
-The Adept must accept every “spirit”, every “spell”, every “scourge”, as part of his environment, and make them all “subject to” himself ; that is, consider them as contributory causes of himself.
+The Adept must accept every “spirit”, every “spell”, every “scourge”, as part of his environment, and make them all “subject to” himself; that is, consider them as contributory causes of himself.
 They have made him what he is.
 They correspond exactly to his own faculties.
 They are all — ultimately